 Thanks for visiting my little fish blog in the huge sea of internet.
 I’d be thrilled if you followed along on my travel adventures!

-Almost all photos on this blog are my own (unless otherwise specified), using a Panasonic Lumix DMC-LZ30 or occasionally my Samsung phone.
+All photos on this blog are my own, using a Panasonic Lumix DMC-LZ30 or occasionally my Samsung phone.
 2018 onwards is with a Sony Alpha a5000.

 Want to get in touch?
 Please feel free to email me at clarissa.linnitt [at] gmail.com! :)